 Donald Trump’s election has exposed the fact that conservatives suffer from the same self-imposed political affliction as their progressive rivals; contemporary conservatism, unmoored from traditionalism and its historical post-WWII roots, is infected with numerous inconsistencies.
-These inconsistencies are, but not limited to, a dogmatic view of individualism at the expense of the community, upholding markets over tradition and culture, viewing America as an idea at the expense of her territory and peoples, and opposing social engineering in domestic affairs while simaltaneously committing to a fervent international militarism seeking to transorm foreign nations into liberal democracies.
+These inconsistencies are, but not limited to, a dogmatic view of individualism at the expense of the community, upholding markets over tradition and culture, viewing America as an idea at the expense of her territory and peoples, and opposing (allegedly) social engineering in domestic affairs while simaltaneously committing to a fervent international militarism seeking to transform foreign nations into liberal democracies.
 According to this brand of conservatism, the errors of Lockean liberalism are overlooked because they are associated with the deified founding fathers.
-So understood, classical liberalism is supposedly different from Rawlsian liberalism, but in reality they are participants of the same ideological spectrum.
+So understood, classical liberalism is supposedly different in substantive ways from Rawlsian liberalism, but in reality they are participants of the same ideological spectrum.
 This oversight prevents the necessary and proper self-examination contemporary movement conservatism so desperately needs.
 Instead of stepping back, and scrutinizing why a “constitutional conservative” was unable to defeat Trump for the G.O.P. nomination, they are desperately clinging to the same old economic narrative since Ronald Reagan, and most recently since Bush II in the foreign policy arena.
 This is most properly exemplified by the Mark Levin/Sarah Palin cult of personality that is perpetually afflicted with the “American exceptionalist” narrative rather than embracing a robust political realism in pursuit of truth, beauty, and goodness.
-A significant discovery that a politically realist examination will uncover is that not only did Donald Trump smash the Clinton political machine; he soundly defeated the elitist, establishment conservative vanguard.
+A significant discovery that a realist examination will uncover is that not only did Donald Trump smash the Clinton political machine; he soundly defeated the elitist, establishment conservative vanguard.

 The flawed ideological lenses conservatives are wearing can be exposed by the apoplectic insanity surrounding their narrative concerning the Trump/Carrier situation.